wrench-project/wrench-python-api/dev/DEVELOPMENT.md

 8  }
 ```

 This method, like all others like it, takes in a json and returns a json.
-In this case, we don't need any input to just create a workflow.
+In this case, we don't need any input to just create a (blank) workflow.
 At line 1, the C++ API call for creating a workflow is invoked, creating
-a workflow object.
+a `Workflow` object.
 We want to return the workflow's name to the client (since we can't send me a C++ reference/pointer/address!), and this answer is in JSON.
 This is created at lines 4 and 5.
 The C++ WRENCH API does not make it possible to retrieve a workflow based on its name (because in C++, we can just use the reference to the object).
 So instead, in the `wrench-daemon` we create a convenient data structure called `workflow_registry`, which is really a map where the keys are strings and the values are `Workflow` instances.
 This data structure is updated at line 6.
 And finally, we return the answer at line 7.
 This way, next time we get a REST API call about a workflow, whose name is provided by the client, we will be able to retrieve the `Workflow` instance.

 In the Python API, we have opted to add a `create_workflow()` method to the `Simulation` class.
 The implementation of this method is as: